 The right-of-way runs through tectonic faults, reclaimed lands, and areas prone to landslides, mudflows, and avalanches.
-To protect the pipelines from damage, specific measures have been developed and implemented, including laying the pipeline in specially designed trenches, burying the pipelines below hazardous zones, draining landslide masses, flattening and terracing slopes, installing retaining walls and anchor fields, reclamation of landscapes to stabilise soils on slopes, facilitating controlled avalanches, constructing flow diversion and avalanche control structures, and securing steep and rugged slopes.
+To protect the pipelines from damage, specific measures have been developed and implemented, including laying the pipeline in specially designed trenches,

 To monitor the technical integrity of onshore pipelines, various monitoring and management systems have been introduced, along with maintenance and repair schedules.
 These include: